znly/bandmaster/README.md

 - dependency-tree semantics to define relationships between services
 - auto-detection of missing & circular dependencies
 - a global, thread-safe service registry so packages and goroutines can safely share clients
-- full support of `context` for clean cancellation of boot & shutdown processes (using e.g. signals)
+- full support of `context` for clean cancellation of the boot & shutdown processes (using e.g. signals)
 - idempotent start & stop methods
 - ...and more!